 Although the treatment of infection maintains a very high priority, prevention of surgical infections is equally important.
 The SIS is dedicated to educating all members of the clinical healthcare team as well as providing educational opportunities to future researchers and practitioners through the SIS research fellowship programs.

 Surgical Infections provides comprehensive and authoritative information on the biology, prevention, and management of post-operative infections.
 Original articles cover the latest advancements, new therapeutic management strategies, and translational research that is being applied to improve clinical outcomes and successfully treat post-operative infections.

-Please plan on joining us on April 29, 2014 in exciting Baltimore, Maryland for the 34th Annual Meeting of the Surgical Infection Society.
+Please plan on joining us on April 15, 2015 in Westlake Village, CA for the 35th Annual Meeting of the Surgical Infection Society.
 The meeting format is designed to facilitate interaction between presenters and SIS members as well as provided an educational opportunity.

 Apply for Membership »

 Brought to you by Vanessa Ho, MDApply for Membership »